Robert

 compared to them, but my wealth and tolerance have limits.
 We

 continued to walk along the overgrown track.
-Bruce was flying up
+Bruce was flying

 the hills and I was struggling.
-Sometimes it was through
+Sometimes it was

 the mud, other times along slippery logs with a 1.5 meter drop on

 either side.
-Bruce noticed I was struggling and said, “I don’t
+Bruce noticed I was struggling and said, “I

 know if you’re enjoying the trail and you don’t seem to be feeling

 well.
-We have another 80-90 km. of track like this and from this
+We have another 80-90 km. of track like this and from

 point on, there is absolutely nothing out there until we reach

 Oksapmin.
 Do you think we should turn back?”
-The thought
+The

 had occurred to me but I don’t like the idea of turning back on a